Cloud-Tian/Cloud-Tian.github.io/_pages/about.md

 [2026-05-07] One paper, 'Omnidirectional Multi-Transmitter Wireless Power Transfer System with Integrated Coupling Coefficient Sensor' has been accepted to IEEE JSSC🎉!

+[2026-04-29] I'm selected to receive the IEEE CASS Pre-Doctoral Grant🎉!

 [2026-01-20] Two papers, 'BioSeek: a Design Generation Framework of Biosignal Processors with Large-Language Models for Edge Healthcare Applications' and 'A Heterogeneous Decision Spiking Transformer Accelerator with Locality-Dependent KV Product Cache and Compute Pattern Reconfigurable Engine' have been accepted to IEEE ISCAS 2026🎉!

 [2025-11-25] One paper, 'Sparsity-Aware Neural Interface with ClM-Based PredictiveFocused Sampling for Hotspot Spike Tracking', has been accepted to IEEE ISSCC 2026🎉!